LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 3000 people attended the MDBA meeting in Deniliquin on December 16th out of a local population of around 10,000.
 Speakers gave compelling accounts of how the draft plan, if implemented in its current form, would have a devastating effect on the Deniliquin community.
 The crowd was a very representative cross-section of the community with teenagers in school uniform, tradies in work gear, business owners and their staff, farmers and retirees.

-The standout speech of the meeting was not from a politician or a farmer, but from Finley High School principal Bernie Roebuck.
+The standout speech of the meeting was not from a politician or a farmer, but from Bernie Roebuck, the Principal of Finley High School.

 MEETING UNANIMOUSLY REJECTS THE MDBA PLAN IN ITS CURRENT FORM